Tenure-Track Assistant Professor, Police Graduate Studies program

 Special Instructions to Applicants:

-- Applications should include a cover letter, resume or curriculum vitae, a professional writing sample (such as a publication and or a conference presentation), and the names and contact information of three references.
-Although applications will be accepted until the position is filled, for full consideration, applications should be submitted by March 15, 2019.
-Questions about the position may be directed to search committee chair Rev. Msgr.
-Christopher Hynes (Christopher.Hynes@shu.edu).
+- Applications should include a cover letter that includes a statement on diversity, equity, and inclusion, resume or curriculum vitae, a professional writing sample (such as a publication and or a conference presentation), and the names and contact information of three references.
+Although applications will be accepted until the position is filled, for full consideration, applications should be submitted by February 10, 2021.
+Questions about the position may be directed to Dr. Robert Kelchen, chair of the Department of Education Leadership, Management and Policy, at firstname.lastname@example.org.

-- Applications and expressions of interest, which are treated in confidence, should be sent electronically to:
+- Applications and expressions of interest, which are treated in confidence, must be submitted electronically.

 Advertised: Eastern Standard Time